Russian Food Glossary – K L M N O

 Photo Russian Pie Kurnik

-Kurnik – Russian layered chicken or turkey pie.
+Курник ( Kurnik ) – Russian layered chicken or turkey pie.
 Stuffing for the pies made out of the meat, rice, onion, and hard-boiled eggs.
 Call also wedding pie, especially was common in the South of Russia.

 Photo Russian Strawberry Kompot Photo